kapilgarg/web-note/README.md

 # web-note
-web-note is a browser extension to save the highlighted text (to cloud) and access your saved notes using a browser.
+**web-note** is a browser extension to save the highlighted text (to db) and access your saved notes using a browser.
 It has two components
 1. browser extension which tracks the text that you highlight on a web page
 2. Web service which saves the text and also returns the rendered html page with saved text.

 Once you highlight a text on a web page, it shows a button at the end of the text.
-Once you click it, it saves the selected text to a databse.
+On clicking it, it saves the selected text to a database.

 <img src="/images/hl1.JPG" width="100%">